Interpretation Services for Organizations in Alberta

 on-call services: your organization can partner with us to have interpreters on call for quick access to interpretation services with the opportunity to have the same interpreter each time

 cultural brokerage services: the interpreter explains cultural information, identifies and resolves cultural conflicts, or explains Canadian beliefs, values, and practices

 Any organization that has clients with no or limited English-speaking skills can access interpretation services.
 We serve all fields, including medical, legal, social services, and driver testing.

-Interpreters typically conduct the service at a location selected by the organization and client.
-While phone services are available, we prefer to interpret in person to consider non-verbal cues, such as body language, and to more easily provide the client with a sense of reassurance and trust.
+While phone and online services are available, we prefer to interpret in person to consider non-verbal cues, such as body language, and to more easily provide the client with a sense of reassurance and trust.